rs3878/insight_foodie/README.md

 - Streaming real-time check-in data (user_id, business_id, timestamp) using kafka and store it to postgres directly
 ### Step 4:
 - Use complex sql queries to fulfill front end needs
+- When a user inputs his/her user_id, and the city he/she is currently in, he/she would be able to find foodies to eat with and see the restaurants those foodies has rate before.